twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-05-having-made-merit-in-the-past%zh.rst

 Do we believe in the law of Kamma?
 Just think about it.
 Two persons, even they have the same effort the results are different.
 These differences are connecting with their past kammas.
 And the old saying was; “Even though intelligent without past merits, it is always poor.”
 Sometimes we may meet an intelligent person, but whatever he tries to do something he does not get the result.
 This is the cause of lacking good conducts (caraṇa).
 The law of kamma is profound and complex.
 Most people know about it superficially.
 Even the Buddha mentioned it as one of the inconceivable subjects.

 There was an interesting Jātaka story on this point (Jāt.
-284 siri).
+284 Siri Jātaka).
 A woodcutter went into a forest for fire woods.
 He came back late, and the city gate was closed.
 He had to sleep outside the city.
 The place he slept was near a tree, and two wild cocks also slept on the branches of that tree.
 At night some noises made him woke up.
 The cocks were in a quarrel because the cock on the upper branch shat on the cock at the lower branch.

 The lower cock said to the upper cock with conceit: “Anybody who roasts my flesh and eats will get one thousand coins.”
 The upper cock retorted as: “Anybody who eats my inner organs will become a king; if he eats my flesh, he will become a field marshal or chief queen, according as he's man or woman; if he eats the flesh sticking to the bones, he will become the king’s  Treasurer, if he be a householder; or, if a holy man, will become the king's favourite!”